FelixBatista/Hiworld-Can-Box/README.md

 Android min API 28+, Flutter 3.x.

+## Emulator/Device test mode (no TEYES connected)

+You can simulate CAN updates on any Android device/emulator:

+1. Launch the app: `flutter run`
+2. Tap the Play icon in the top-right (Start Test) to begin emitting synthetic broadcasts every 500 ms
+3. The header will show changing RPM/Speed and the list will populate with synthetic messages
+4. Tap the Stop icon to stop the generator

+Implementation notes:
+- The Flutter UI toggles a `MethodChannel('teyes_can_control')` calling `startTest`/`stopTest`.
+- Native side sends an `Intent` using the first entry in `candidateActions`, with extras like `rpm`, `speed`, `gear`, etc. The same dynamic `BroadcastReceiver` receives it, exercising the full pipeline.
+- If broadcast sending fails, it falls back to emitting directly to the `EventChannel`.

 ## How to discover the correct broadcast action names (adb logcat)

 Action names vary by firmware.
 Use `adb logcat` to discover which broadcasts your unit emits and then add them to the Kotlin `candidateActions` list.